Conversion Beacons: 12 Ways to Get Readers to Take Action

 Since you’re probably spending hundreds or thousands of dollars creating reports, white papers, webinars, seminars, articles and videos, you should be using this same approach to point the reader/viewer/attendee to the next exciting thing on your content menu.

-Read the 12 ways to Get Readers to Take Action at the Content Marketing Institute.
+12 Ways to Get Readers to Take Action

 Be bold.
 Be inline.
 Be shameless.
 Be frequent.
 Incentivize.
 Merchandize.
 Be mobile.
 Be creative.
 Be generous.
 Be miserly.
 Be a tease.
 Be exclusive.